Balgo Dialysis Appeal

 If you’ve ever visited or bought a painting from here, you’ll know why Balgo is special.
 It’s one of Australia’s most remote regions, right on the edge of the Great Sandy Desert.
 The Country is our ngurra (home).

 Our families settled there during the mid-twentieth century when it was becoming harder and harder to live as we chose in the desert.
 Eight different language groups came together to make a home, building the community with their hands.
 With big colour and bigger stories, we painted differently, creating a vibrant industry which became world famous.
 We did this to care for our families in the safety and security of Balgo – on beautiful Country where we belonged.
 We built a community to live in, and an art movement to share it.
 Now we need dialysis to help keep our artists and families here with us.

 Thank you for your help to make this a reality.

 Image credit: Lucinda White

-If you have questions or would like to talk about how you can help get dialysis to Balgo please contact us on
+If you would like to talk about the Balgo Dialysis project please contact us on

 firstname.lastname@example.org or 08 8929 9934.